dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

 #define PSF2_MAGIC3     0x86
 ```

-The magic number are stored from the least significative (0) to the more significative (2 or 4 depending on the version)
+The magic number is stored from the least significant byte (0) to the more significant (2 or 4 depending on the version)

 ### PSF v1 Structure

 For version 1 of the psf, the data structure is pretty simple and contains only three fields:

-* *magic* number: the value as already seen above is 0x0436
+* *magic* number: the value as already seen above, that is 0x0436
 * *mode*: they are flags.
 If the value is 0x01 it means that the font will have 512 characters (there are few other values that can be checked here https://www.win.tue.nl/~aeb/linux/kbd/font-formats-1.html)
 * *charsize* The character size in bytes